 In addition, Jacqui is regularly invited to speak at seminars and conferences on the subjects of charity law and estate planning.
 This year Jacqui presented at MBL’s Charity Law Conference dealing with governance issues and also at the Charity Law Association’s annual conference, providing the legal update.
 MBL is a large national training provider for lawyers and accountants.
 Also, Jacqui has produced two practice notes at the request of Lexis Nexis a well-known research resource within the legal profession.
 Jacqui was also asked to join a panel of experts involved in deciding the winner of the Charity Team of the year for the STEP private client awards in 2017.

 Jacqui has been invited to speak at MBL’s 2020 Charity Law Conference again and will be covering money laundering issues facing charities.
 Jacqui has also been asked to speak at MBL’s 2020 Elderly Client Conference and will be covering particular issues arising in the course of later life estate planning.

 As an active member of the Charity Law Association; Jacqui regularly sits on working parties preparing responses to various consultations in the field of Charity regulation.

-Examples of Jacqui’s involvement in recent working parties are detailed below:
+Some examples of Jacqui’s involvement in working parties are detailed below: